Prapthi564/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-1/Challenge-1.md

 1. If you are still having trouble, you can reach out to the support team via `labs-support@spektrasystems.com` for further assistance.
 The support team is available to help you to troubleshoot and resolve any technical issues or validation issues that may arise while the lab environment is live.

 ## Conclusion:
-Congratulations on successfully completing the **Continuous Integration and Deployment challenge for a .NET application using GitHub Actions** challenge.
-Thorough this challenge, you've not only showcased your technical skills but also demonstrated your ability to implement industry-standard CI/CD practices tailored for .NET applications.
+Congratulations on successfully completing the **Continuous Integration and Deployment using GitHub** challenge.
+Thorough this challenge, you've not only showcased your technical skills but also demonstrated your ability to implement industry-standard CI/CD practice.
 This experience will undoubtedly contribute to your expertise in modern software development methodologies and tools.